-One High Five is a garage rock, punk pop band from Long Beach, CA.
+One High Five is an indie garage rock & punk pop band from Long Beach, CA.

 Those of us not in bands savor the gossip and the salacious stories when we hear of band members leaving.
 We rarely consider the emotions of the remaining members.
 Do they mourn these losses like romantic break-ups?
 Do they yearn for the departed member the way they would long for a lost friend of family member?